viableindustries/viable-oauthlib/docs/oauth2/server.rst

 User (or Resource Owner)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The user of your site which resources might be access by clients upon authorization from the user.
+The user of your site which resources might be accessed by clients upon authorization from the user.
 In our example we will re-use the User model provided in django.contrib.auth.models.
 How the user authenticates is orthogonal from OAuth and may be any way you prefer::